dart-lang/site-www/src/dart-2.md

 Once your package passes Dart 2 analysis, update the upper constraint to declare that the package is compatible with Dart 2:

-Once your package passes Dart 2 analysis, update the SDK constraint to declare that the package is compatible with Dart 2:

 ```yaml
 environment:
   # Works in Dart 2 only.